tcheneau/sncf-parser/README.md

 # SNCF "Mon Forfait Annuel" parser

-I was kind of bored of having to go on the website to get my schedule.
-So I did a little Golang "script" to extract the information I'm interested.
+I was kind of bored of having to go on the SNCF's website [1] to get my schedule.
+So I did a little Golang "script" to extract the information I'm interested in.

 ## How it works